Chelonoidis – Neotropic tortoises

 Home of the largest tortoise on the planet

-Chelonoidis is the genus of the largest extant tortoises/turtles, found extensively throughout most of South America and the Galapagos.
-This genus also includes the Giant Galapagos Tortoise, the largest extant tortoise species present on this planet and the 13th heaviest reptile alive.
+Chelonoidis, the genus encompassing the largest extant tortoises, is widely distributed throughout South America and the Galapagos Islands.
+Within this genus resides the giant Galapagos tortoise, recognized as the largest extant tortoise species globally and the 13th heaviest reptile alive.

 Species in this genus